frock81/skel-vagrant/README.md

 Tools:

-- [Cookiecutter](https://github.com/cookiecutter/cookiecutter) (and so a Python interpreter)
+- [Cookiecutter](https://github.com/cookiecutter/cookiecutter) (and a Python interpreter so)
 - Virtualbox
 - Vagrant

 The only tool needed to create the boilerplate project is Cookiecutter, but, for the project to be useful, one needs a Vagrant and Virtualbox working installation.
-See each tool site for details about install and config.
+See each tool site for details about installing and configuring.
 Since it aims Ansible projects, it is assumed that there will be a working Ansible installation too.

 Cookiecutter creates the real project boilerplate from the project template.